ProjectIgnis/Distribution/README.md

 * Changed "Show anime cards" option to "Show unofficial cards", as other types of cards are present.

-* "Watch Replay" menu now reads subdirectories in the `replay` folder.

-* "Puzzle Mode" menu now reads subdirectories in the `puzzle folder`

 * "single" folder renamed to "puzzle"
 	* updated puzzles that were unsolvable to use pre-errata cards.

+* "Puzzle Mode" menu now reads subdirectories in the `puzzle` folder.

+* "Watch Replay" menu now reads subdirectories in the `replay` folder.

 * Forbidden/Limited lists  now are kept in the `/lflists` directory:
 	* multiple files are supported, each containing any number of lists.